-- Drain the cherries and put the liquid in a small, heavy based pan along with 2 tbsp sugar
+- Drain the cherries and put the liquid in a small, heavy based pan along with 2 tablespoon sugar

 - When the liquid has reduced, add the cherries (along with any extra juice) to the pan.
 Let boil for a further 5-10 minutes, stirring often, until the cherries have darkened and the liquid has reduced and thicken to create a cherry sauce

 - Take off the heat and drain.
-Take 2 tbsp of the syrup and stir the kirsch into the it.
+Take 2 tablespoon of the syrup and stir the kirsch into the it.
 Set this mix and the cherries aside to cool completely

 - NOTE: ensure these components are cold before using to fill the cake otherwise the cream will melt

 - Separate the egg white and yolks – put both into medium sized mixing bowls

 - Add half of the sugar (50g) to the egg yolks

 - Whisk the egg whites until stiff, then gradually add the remaining half of the sugar – a spoonful at a time – whisking well each time